ipfs-inactive/docs/content/introduction/usage.md

 ```

-You can explore other objects in there.
-In particular, check out `quick-start`:
+You can explore other objects in the repository.
+In particular, the `quick-start` directory which shows example commands to try:

 ```sh
 ipfs cat /ipfs/QmYwAPJzv5CZsnA625s3Xf2nemtYgPpHdWEz79ojWnPbdG/quick-start
 ```

-Which will walk you through several interesting examples.

 ## Going Online